maggie-fu/CellsPickMe/README.md

 elastic net and random forest to obtain a curated list of features that are highly predictive of cell types

+Here is the T-test based feature selection method.

 ``` r
 # Pick probes with T tests
 probes <- pickProbes(dataNormed = comb_dat,